JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CTan"></a>CTan

-Returns the complex tangent of this complex number.
+Returns the complex tangent of a complex number.

 ```
 FUNCTION CTan (BYREF value AS _complex) AS _complex